 Singleton Design Pattern in OOPS

-In Object-Oriented Programming, the Singleton design pattern is a way to ensure that an application has only one instance of a particular class, which can be accessed from anywhere in the application.
-This instance is like a global object that can be used to get things done without worrying about creating multiple copies of it.
+In OOP, the Singleton design pattern is a way to ensure that an application has only one instance of a particular class, which can be accessed from anywhere in the application.
+This instance acts like a global object that can be used to perform tasks without creating multiple copies of it.

-A real-life example of this could be a cost estimation system for an organization.
-In this case, various departments contribute costs for their respective tasks, but they all need to report their expenses to a common object in the system.
-This object needs to have global access, i.e., it can be accessed from any part of the program, so that all the departments can easily access it and report their expenses.
-By doing so, we can ensure that all the departments have consistent and up-to-date information about the organization expenses.
+A real-life example of this concept could be a cost estimation system for an organization, where various departments contribute costs for their respective tasks, but they report their expenses to a common object within the system.
+This object requires global access so that it can be accessed from any part of the program, enabling all departments to easily report their expenses.
+So by using this pattern, we can ensure that all departments have consistent and up-to-date information about the organization's expenses.

 Understanding Singleton via Example

-• The CostEstimator object must be easily accessible to all departments.
+• The single instance of the CostEstimator class must be easily accessible to all departments.

 Solution approach without using singleton pattern